Skip advert

 Porsche Taycan Cross Turismo 4S

-There's a number of different types of electric-car chargers available to the zero-emissions motorist in the UK.
+There are a number of different types of electric car chargers available to the zero-emissions motorist in the UK.
 You may have heard the terms 'AC charging' and 'DC charging' used in relation to these, as well as more descriptive phrases such as 'fast', 'rapid' and 'ultra-rapid' charging.

 Advertisement - Article continues below

-So what’s the difference between them, how do they work and where can you find them?
-Here, we explain all you need to know about fast, rapid and ultra-rapid electric-car charging in the UK.
+So what’s the difference between fast charging, rapid charging and ultra-rapid charging, how do they work and where can you find them?
+Let’s find out…

 AC and DC: fast, rapid and ultra-rapid charging for electric cars explained